lllllllillllllillll/DweebUI/README.md

 # DweebUI
 Pre-Pre-Pre-Pre-Pre Alpha v 0.01 (Experimental.
 Don't install on any servers you care about)

-This is the first project I've ever released and I'm sure it's full of plenty of mistakes.
+This is the first project I've ever released, and I'm sure it's full of plenty of mistakes.

 DweebUI is a simple docker web interface created using Node.js.